amd/aocl-fftz/docs/INSTALLATION.md

    ```
    The library is generated in "lib" directory. <br>
    The test bench executable is generated in "build". <br>
-   The additional option `--target install` will install the library, binary, and <br>
+   The additional option `--target install` will install the library, binary, and
-   interface header files in the installation path as specified with <br>
+   interface header files in the installation path as specified with
    `-DCMAKE_INSTALL_PREFIX` option or in the local system path. <br>
    The option `-j` will run the compilation process using multiple cores.